March 21, 2023

 Let’s also not forget about movement and stretching-type exercises.

-The goal of stretching is to keep the muscles strong, flexible, and healthy—and to maintain a healthy range of motion in the joints.
+The goal of stretching is to keep your muscles strong, flexible, and healthy—and to maintain a healthy range of motion in your joints.
+Yoga is another fantastic way to improve flexibility and support your overall movement and stretching goals.

-Even strength training and aerobic exercises fall short of complete and total maximum health outcomes when they’re not combined with at least a few basic stretching/movement exercises.
+Even with strength training and aerobic exercises in your routine, you won’t achieve complete and total maximum health outcomes unless you include at least some basic stretching and movement exercises.

-For example, according to studies, there’s a huge range of benefits to stretching—including an increase in your overall range of motion (ROM) which can be effective for not only increasing gains before workouts, but also for preventing and rehabilitating injuries.
+For example, according to studies, stretching offers a wide range of benefits—including increasing your overall range of motion (ROM), which not only helps boost gains before workouts but also plays a key role in preventing and rehabilitating injuries.

 The 2 Best Classes That Incorporate Aerobic, Strength, And Stretching Exercises